Atari 800 Emulator

 To download and install the Atari800Win Plus emulator, follow these simple instructions.

-4. Start the Atari emulator (Start > Programs > Atari800Win Plus > Atari800Win Plus 4.0.).
-Using the pull-down menu, choose Atari > ROM Images.
-In the dialog box, set XL/XE to the full name of the ATARIXL.ROM file and BASIC to the full name of the ATARIBAS.ROM file.
+5. Using the pull-down menu, choose Atari > ROM Images.
+In the dialog box, set XL/XE to the full name of the ATARIXL.ROM file and set BASIC to the full name of the ATARIBAS.ROM file.
+Click OK.

 The Atari800win Plus emulator is now installed!